Frontenac, Minnesota: Geography

 According to the United States Census Bureau, Frontenac has an area of 1.846 mi; 1.844 mi of this is land, and 0.002 mi is water.

 Demographics

-The 2010 Census only includes the Frontenac Station part.

-At the census of 2010, there were 282 people in 114 households in Frontenac.
+At the 2010 United States census, there were 282 people in 114 households in Frontenac.

 Religion

 St John Lutheran Church is a Christian church of the Wisconsin Evangelical Lutheran Synod in Frontenac.
 Christ Episcopal Church is also located in Old Frontenac, and features an outdoor amphitheater.

 Attractions

 Mount Frontenac Ski and Golf

 The Mount Frontenac Ski Resort was located on the north-western edge of Frontenac Station.
 It had 17 named runs, 6 lifts, and 80 acre of skiable area.
 Its longest run was 4000 ft in length.
 The ski runs have been closed and are now part of an 18-hole golf course.

 Frontenac State Park

 The land between Frontenac Station and Old Frontenac, as well as much of the land to the north and some to the south, was set aside as a State Park in 1957.
 Frontenac State Park includes the floodplain along the Mississippi River, bluffs which are a flyway for many migratory bird species, prairies and hardwood forests.

 It is within the Mississippi Flyway and is also part of the Driftless Area of the north central United States.